Fire and rescue services

 Thieves sometimes pose as plain-clothed police officers.
 They may ask to check money and credit cards to look for counterfeits.
 They'll then rob you.

-If plain-clothed police ask to check your money or credit cards, offer to walk with them to the nearest police station to verify their identity and demands.
+If plain-clothed police ask to check your money or credit cards, offer to walk them to the nearest police station to verify their identity and demands.

 To protect yourself from drink spiking: